jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Our work is the presentation of our capabilities.
+Always keep an open mind and a compassionate heart.
-- Edward Gibbon
+- Phil Jackson

-Updated on: [7/16/2023]
+Updated on: [7/17/2023]
 <!-- #quoteEnd -->
 </pre>